-Carl Zeithaml is serving his fourth term as the Dean and F.S.
+Carl Zeithaml is serving his fifth term as the Dean and F.S.
 Cornell Professor of Free Enterprise.
 Dean Zeithaml joined the McIntire School in 1997 after spending more than a decade at the Kenan-Flagler Business School of The University of North Carolina at Chapel Hill.
 Prior to UNC, he served on the faculties of Texas A&M University and the University of Maryland.
-Over the past 18 years, Dean Zeithaml led the implementation of McIntire’s strategy to achieve a position of global preeminence in business education.
-Since the 2006 introduction of the Bloomberg Businessweek ranking of undergraduate business programs, the School’s B.S. in Commerce Program is the only program in the nation to be ranked either first or second each year.
-The McIntire School’s M.S. programs in Accounting, Commerce, and the Management of Information Technology are also ranked consistently among the top programs nationally.
+Over the past 20 years, Dean Zeithaml led the implementation of McIntire’s strategy to achieve a position of global preeminence in business education.
+The McIntire School’s B.S. in Commerce Program and its M.S. programs in Accounting, Commerce, and the Management of Information Technology are consistently ranked among the top programs nationally.
+Recently, the School also launched an M.S. in Global Commerce Program.
 The McIntire School provides all students with opportunities to study at many of the best business schools in the world and to visit important global centers of commerce and industry.

 Dean Zeithaml specializes in the field of strategic management, with an emphasis on global and competitive strategy.
 He conducts research on international expansion strategies, knowledge-based sources of competitive advantage, corporate political activity, strategic decision making, the strategic role of the board of directors, the implementation of acquisition and diversification strategies, and organizational transformation.
 He focuses much of his research agenda on global firms, high-technology industries, the energy industry, and the health care industry.